rewardops/k8s-workshop/README.md

 172.17.0.1 - - [03/Apr/2019 17:04:59] "GET / HTTP/1.1" 200 -
 ```

 Now open up your web browser and navigate to http://0.0.0.0:8000 .
 If your browser says "Hello, world!" and if you see output similar to the above in your terminal, then congrats, you just ran the Flask server in a Docker coontainer.
+You can close the Docker container with control+c now and move onto the next step.

 ### Run it in minikube
 ```shell